sci-visus/OpenVisus/README.md

 %CMAKE% --build . --target deploy      --config %CONFIGURATION%
 ```

-To test if visusviewer it's working double click on the file `install\visusviewer.bat'.
+To test if visusviewer it's working double click on the file install\visusviewer.bat.